5 Films Look At The Los Angeles Riots From (Almost) Every Angle

 Director John Singleton was in the courthouse in Simi Valley 25 years ago when the officers charged with beating King were acquitted; news clips of him predicting riots back then pop up in several documentaries.
 Now he is executive producer of A&E's L.A.
 Burning: The Riots 25 Years Later, which kicks off with a roll call of the black people whose deaths in recent years have sparked protests about policing, including Freddie Gray, Sandra Bland, Eric Garner and Michael Brown.

 "Who will protect us from our protectors?" intones the Rev. Cecil "Chip" Murray, former pastor of the First AME Church of Los Angeles, which was located near the center of the riots, in Singleton's film.
 "That is the question of America."
-That's also the question burning through this searing film, which features Singleton guiding the story as an on-camera narrator through a detailed, savvy chronicle of what he called "the uprising."
+That's also the question burning through this searing film, which features Singleton as an on-camera narrator guiding the story through a detailed, savvy chronicle of what he called "the uprising."

-The creator of ABC's ambitious multicultural drama American Crime, John Ridley offers Let It Fall: Los Angeles 1982-1992, a documentary with a similar narrative approach as his dramatic series: using a multitude of different perspectives to present one take on an issue, only to flip the script sometime later.
+The creator of ABC's ambitious multicultural drama American Crime, John Ridley, offers Let It Fall: Los Angeles 1982-1992, a documentary with a similar narrative approach as his dramatic series: using a multitude of different perspectives to present one take on an issue, only to flip the script sometime later.

 Ridley tells us the story of the LAPD's historic friction with the city's black community by describing the history of the chokehold.
 Officers in the early 1980s used chokeholds to subdue suspects who were under the influence of drugs.
 But the tactic could lead to deaths, predominantly those of black arrestees.
 Ridley tells the poignant story of 20-year-old James Mincey Jr., whose death in 1982 led to pressure to abolish chokeholds and instead use metal batons to subdue suspects.
 Which was the same tactic used on King.